 Report a concern to the State Board of Accounts and the Attorney General's Office at email@example.com.

-The Legislative Committee will gather information from Coalition members on potential legislative changes that could help produce better checks and balances in order to prevent fraud and legislative changes that would enable better and more professional management practices within offices.
-Ultimately, the committee would make a recommendation for a legislative package to be put forth by the Coalition in the 2015 Indiana legislative session.
+The Public Integrity Coalition gathers information from members on potential legislative changes that could help produce better checks and balances in order to prevent fraud and legislative changes that would enable better and more professional management of practices within offices.
+The below laws are a reflection of those recommendations.

 Greg Zoeller, Attorney General